bparanj/crystal/programming/iac/docs/ansible/ec2.md

 aws ec2 describe-images --filters "Name=name,Values=ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-*" "Name=state,Values=available" --query 'Images[*].[ImageId,CreationDate]' --output text --region your-region | sort -k2 -r | head -n1
 ```

-Replace `your-region` with your actual AWS region.
+Replace `your-region` with your  AWS region.
 This command filters available images for Ubuntu 22.04, sorts them by the creation date to get the latest one, and outputs the most recent AMI ID.

 For tasks like creating a VPC, subnets, or finding the correct AMI ID, automating these can save time and reduce the potential for human error, making it a good practice for software engineers interested in infrastructure automation and cloud computing.